+- 1. a.
+True. - b.
 False.
-The lower the interest rate, the smaller the demand for bonds and the greater the demand for money c.
-At a very low, nearly zero or zero interest rate, after people have satisfied their need for money for transaction purposes, they are indifferent between holding their financial wealth in the form of money or bonds.
+The lower the interest rate, the smaller the demand for bonds and the greater the demand for money. - c.
+True - d.
+False.

-- d.
-When the economy is in a liquidity trap, monetary policy is very effective. - False.
 Monetary policy is not effective when the economy is in a liquidity trap. - e.
-Refer to diagram 3.11 in the study guide; at interest rate i0, 0M1 reflects the demand for money for transaction purposes. - False.
-The demand for money for transaction purposes is reflected by OM2 at interest rate i0. - f.
-During a liquidity trap, people are willing to hold less money at the same interest rate. - False.
-People will be willing to hold more money at the same interest rate - g.
-It is more effective for authorities to use fiscal policy when the economy is in a liquidity trap.
+False.
+The demand for money for transaction purposes is reflected by $0M_2$ at interest rate $i_0$ . - f.
+False.
+People will be willing to hold more money at the same interest rate. - g.
+True.